mozilla/addons-release-tests/README.md

 ## Prerequisites
 You'll need to have the following programs installed in your system:
 - [Python 3][python]
-- dependencies listed in the `requirements.txt` file
-  - navigate to the project root directory and run `pip install -r requirements.txt`
 - [geckodriver][geckodriver]
   - if you extract the geckodriver in your main Python directory you can call the driver at runtime from the command line
   - on a Windows machine, python is usually installed in `C:\Users\AppData\Local\Programs\Python`